takavfx/gptwriter.vim/README.md

 Execute `GPTWrite` command with arg like this:

 ```
-:GPTWRite <sentence to write>
+:GPTWrite <sentence to write>
 ```

 For example:

 ```
-:GPTWRite think about shooting game
+:GPTWrite think about shooting game
 ```

 ### Ask GPT and let he/she write THE REST